To the members of Trigyn Technologies Limited

 (c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.

 ii.
-As represented by the Company there are no long term contracts includingderivative contracts having material foreseeable losses - (Refer Note 56 to the standalonefinancial statements;
+As represented by the Company there are no long-term contracts includingderivative contracts for which there were any material foreseeable losses - (Refer Note 60to the standalone financial statements);

 Annexure A to the Independent Auditors' Report

-[Referred to in paragraph pertaining to "Report on Other Legal and RegulatoryRequirement" of our Report of even date to the members of Trigyn Technologies Limitedon the standalone Ind AS financial statements for the year ended 31st March 2019]
+[Referred to in paragraph pertaining to "Report on Other Legal and RegulatoryRequirement" of our Report of even date to the members of Trigyn Technologies Limitedon the standalone Ind AS financial statements for the year ended 31st March2021]

-Inventories have been physically verified by the management at reasonable interval andno material discrepancies were noticed on such verification.
+Inventories have been physically verified by the management at reasonable intervals andno material discrepancies were noticed on such verification.

 iv.
 In our opinion and according to information and explanation given to us thecompany has complied with the provision of Section 185 and 186 of the Companies Act withrespect of providing or granting of loans making investments and providing guarantees andsecurities.